davidmcclure/textplot/notes/mental-maps/index.md

 ### Mapping the maze

 This is useful as a confirmation that the network is capturing something real about the text.
 But it's sort of like stumbling through one little passage in the labyrinth with a torch, tracing out a single thread of connection in the document.
 What you really want is to be able to zoom back and see a bird's-eye view of the entire thing at once, to wrap your head around the complete set of relations that bind all of the words together.
 This is a perfect task job for any of the off-the-shelf network layout algorithms, which treat all of the nodes as "particles" that repel one another by default, but which are bound together by a set of attractive forces exerted by the edges that connect them.
-Force Atlas 2 in Gephi works well - _War and Peace_ unfolds into a huge, spindly triangle ([click the image to zoom](http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace)):
+Force Atlas 2 in Gephi works well - _War and Peace_ unfolds into a huge, spindly triangle:

 ##### War and Peace